MathieuBuisson/Powershell-Administration/Get-ThreadInfo/README.md

 ID : To specify the process by its Process ID

-Name : To specify all the processes which have a specific name Accepts wilcards.
+Name : To specify all the processes which have a specific name.

+Accepts wilcards.

 ComputerName : Gets the thread information on the specified computers.
 The default is the local computer.

 Type the NetBIOS name, an IP address, or a fully qualified domain name of one or more computers.